 Inbound marketing and B2B content publishing is giving brands lots of control.
 But the drawback is that it takes more work than most would realise.

 The whole rebranding of corporate blogging made sense (and today, I refer to my own blog as an online basecamp).
-There so much more to be blogging to attract business than just writing and publishing an article.
 Inbound marketing encapsulates everything from content marketing and email marketing to on-site SEO and conversion optimisation.
 These are, at least to some extent, buzzwords, but they do allow us to better understand what we must do to get the sort of business results we need.

 In any inbound marketing strategy, the actual content is at the heart of it all.
-In this case, it’s this text that you’re reading right now.
 While there are so many other things to consider, the content must be at least good enough to do its job.
 And this is were surprisingly many digital strategies for B2B brands breaks down.
 Why is it still to this day — or should I say now more than ever? — so hard to write a blog article that will get the job done in your inbound marketing strategy?
-Having seen more than my fair share of marketing strategies up close, I would argue that most brands who try their hand at content marketing are underestimating the sheer process of producing a simple blog article.

 To give you an idea, I will guide you through my personal process of creating a normal blog article and for each step, I will explain why that step is necessary to take.
 The purpose of this exercise is to demonstrate that there are more to a normal blog post than meets the eye.

 Step 1: Keyword research and audience questionnaires

 I cover topics that I’m personally passionate about, for sure.
 But I do make sure to inform my decisions by doing keyword research and ask my subscribers what they’re struggling with.
 I want to stay true to myself and what’s of interest to me, but I do also want to provide as much value as I can.